 Why HR is needed in every organisation

 Leadership discredits HR as a ‘cost of doing business’ and push it aside as none strategic player.
-HR needs a seat at the Executive table!
+Human Resource Management tactics need a seat at the Executive table!

 Here is what needs to be done:

 - HR needs to step it up and instead of saying no all the time, they need to come back with an alternative solution that solves the problem.
 Compliance is important, but so are solutions to everyday issues managers deal with.

 - HR needs to learn about other business metrics so they can speak the language of business, before presenting ideas in terms that no one understands.